indrabasak/bouncycastle-fips-examples/README.md

 - `KeyCreationExample.java` contains examples related to creating symmetric keys. (_Example 4 and 5_)

-- `ECBEncryptionDecryptionExample.java`  contains examples of encrypting and block cipher modes is unpadded.
+- `ECBModeEncryptionExample.java`  contains examples of encrypting and block cipher modes is unpadded.
 The input has to be aligned on the block boundaries of the cipher - in this case 128 bits. (_Example 6_)

-- `CBCEncryptionDecryptionExample.java` contains examples of encrypting and decrypting in CBC (Cipher Block Chaining) mode.
+- `CBCModeEncryptionExample.java` contains examples of encrypting and decrypting in CBC (Cipher Block Chaining) mode.
 Padding needs to be specified as the CBC mode is block aligned.
 CBC mode has an extra parameter, the initialization vector (IV), which is used with the mode to prevent any similarities in two plain texts from showing up in the encrypted results.
 Make sure the IV is reliably random or unique. (_Example 7_)

-- `CFBEncryptionDecryptionExample.java` contains examples of encrypting and decrypting in CFB (Cipher Feedback) mode.
+- `CFBModeEncryptionExample.java` contains examples of encrypting and decrypting in CFB (Cipher Feedback) mode.
 It is similar to CBC while using a streaming block mode.
 However, padding is no longer required as the cipher generates a stream of "noise" which is XOR'd with the data to be encrypted. (_Example 8_)

-- ` CTREncryptionDecryptionExample.java` contains examples of encrypting and
-decrypting in CTR (Counter) mode.
+- `CTRModeEncryptionExample.java` contains examples of encrypting and decrypting in CTR (Counter) mode.
 It is a block streaming mode with more control than CFB (Cipher Feedback) mode.
 The IV (initialization vector) is broken up into two parts: a random nonce, and a counter.